Human Development and Family Science

-The Department of Human Development and Family Studies infuses diversity, equity, inclusion and social justice into our research, teaching, administration and engagement to create a supportive environment within the department and beyond.
+The Department of Human Development and Family Science infuses diversity, equity, inclusion and social justice into our research, teaching, administration and engagement to create a supportive environment within the department and beyond.
 We integrate diversity, equity and inclusion (DEI) throughout our academic programs and focus our research on a variety of DEI-related topics, including parenting practices across cultures, preschoolers’ perceptions and interactions with children with disabilities, and pathways to literacy readiness across diverse groups.Learn More

 Our faculty and students work together to offer high-quality early education and child care services to the community in the Ben and Maxine Miller Child Development Laboratory School, creating an engaging environment where children can learn and grow.Learn More